SPADE-IITJ/spade-iitj.github.io/_pages/research.md

 **Mobile Systems research**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/mobsys.png){: style="width: 250px; float: left; margin: 0px  10px"}

-Mobile Systems research at SINC Lab focuses on mobile communication and software.
+Mobile Systems research at ASPEN Lab focuses on mobile communication and software.
 Under this vertical, the aim is to largely develop systems involving mobile devices for solving Socio-technical problems.
 There are a plethora of problems in this domain, ranging from Driver and Driving behaviour to monitoring the road and environment.
 This clubbed with Indoor and Outdoor localization strategies, AI/ML techniques, and robust evaluation gives an end-to-end system worthy of being deployed in real-world settings.
 Along with this, we also look towards leveraging 5G and beyond technologies in the context of smart cities and healthcare.
 The Mobile Systems vertical of the group has ongoing collaborations with the Industry and Academia alike as well as tie-ups with the Faculty members within and across the department pursuing multi-disciplinary collaborative research.

 **Toward Next Generation of Blockchain Using Improvized Bitcoin-NG**